Moving To Cyprus

 Citizens belonging to member states of the EU or the EEA can freely relocate to Cyprus as the island is a full member of the European Union.
 If you are a citizen of a country in the European Union or the European Economic Area (EEA) and Switzerland, you will have the same rights as the citizens of Cyprus.
 These rights include economic freedom to operate businesses, create start-ups and access job opportunities.

-European Union nationals need to obtain a Registration Certificate in order to live in Cyprus for more than three months.
+European Union nationals moving to Cyprus need to obtain a Registration Certificate in order to live in Cyprus for more than three months.
 This certificate is largely known as a yellow slip, and in order to obtain one, you must submit the application at least four months prior to your arrival in Cyprus.
 The same process will apply if you are relocating to Cyprus from the United Kingdom.

 CITIZENS FROM NON-EU COUNTRIES